aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/calculate-formulas/_index.md

 // Print the time before formula calculation console.log(new Date());

-// Set the CreateCalcChain as true workbook.getSettings().getFormulaSettings().setEnableCalculationChain(true);
+// Set the CreateCalcChain flag to true workbook.getSettings().getFormulaSettings().setEnableCalculationChain(true);

 // Calculate the workbook formulas